carobarreirov/pacman-exercise/README.md

 ## :dart: About

 Little javascript project applying Js basics.
-We are simulating on feature of the Pacman game: movement with collision detection
+We are simulating one feature of the Pacman game: displays Pacaman and moves one side of the screen to the other with collision detection.

 ## :sparkles: Features